 Is there a test, and is it required?

 Post-training testing measures participant knowledge of core training competencies.
 Participants are encouraged to complete testing but it is not required by DBSA.
-Local employers or funders may require test completion, and participants are responsible for determining applicable requirements.
+However, state certifying bodies, employers, and/or funders may require test completion, and participants are responsible for determining applicable requirements.

 When and where does testing take place?

-Testing takes place online approximately 2-3 weeks following training.
+Testing takes place online beginning the week following training.

 Is there a fee to test?